What is SIBO?

 Healing North to South

 Healing north to south is probably one of the most invaluable things I have learned in my nutritional therapy program.
-I spent a lot of time taking a laser focus to several areas of my body.
+I spent a lot of time taking a laser focus on several areas of my body.
 My gut, my skin, my liver.
 Always hyper-focused on supporting whichever area or organ I thought was in jeopardy.
 I did well for a self-researcher and self-taught food healer.

-But now, through a formal education on the matter, I see the flaw in that approach.
+But now, through formal education on the matter, I see the flaw in that approach.
 I had a lot of success yet, but there were holes in my plan.
 I never looked digestion as a north to south process.
 The focus on gut health was everything.
 Gut healing foods.
 Gut healing supplements.
 Gut healing protocol.

 I know now that chronically low stomach acid is what led to not only SIBO but H. Pylori, which in turn taxed my system and caused my thyroid imbalance.
 It’s all connected and if we don’t take a step back and start at the beginning and a lot of our efforts can be in vain.

 So one thing you can take away from this article is to value the importance of digestion.
 As we sit down to eat, we need to relax, focus on the meal, and chew slowly.
 We can use digestive bitters to help digestion going.
 No matter what you eat, if your digestion is not functioning properly the food you chose so carefully won’t do what it’s supposed to.

 Taking a quality probiotic and eating a balanced diet without excess sugar will also help avoid SIBO.